 The SDA process is a versatile way of cleaning off-gases or flue gases from many different sources, e.g. power plants, waste incinerators, sinter plants, and hazardous waste incinerators.
-The SDA plant will be designed to adapt the applicable specific conditions and requirements at the location in question, so each individual SDA plant may differ from the other.
+The SDA plants are designed to adapt the applicable specific conditions and requirements at the location in question, so each individual SDA plant may differ from the other.
 Learn more about spray drying absorption.

 Power plant applications are normally characterized by one or more absorber modules using compound gas dispersers for optimum flow distribution into an absorber chamber of large inlet gas flow rates generated by the burning of fossil fuels, mainly coal.

 The considerable plant size and gas volumes normally favor recycling of the end-product, allowing operation at low outlet temperature, just 10 - 15° C above the adiabatic saturation temperature.

 The end-product from an SDA plant naturally consists of the reaction products plus excess absorbent and any fly ash.
 The ratio of SO2/HCl in the inlet gas is high, which allows for operation close to the adiabatic saturation temperature, minimizing the content of lime in the end-product.
 An SDA system operated at the described conditions can achieve very high desulphurisation rates, practically only limited by the accepted content of excess lime in the end-product.

 The rotary atomizers used for power plants SDA’s are normally the F350, F-360, F-800 and F-1000, equipped with stainless steel wheels and central parts.